alefranz/MELT/README.md

 Assert.Equal(new ScalarValue("I'm in the GET scope"), scope);
 ```

-The scope is preserverd in the Serilog format, so you can use the Serilog `DictionaryValue`, `ScalarValue`, `SequenceValue` or `StructureValue`.
+The scope is preserved in the Serilog format, so you can use the Serilog `DictionaryValue`, `ScalarValue`, `SequenceValue` or `StructureValue`.

 If you have multiple nested scopes, you can assert with: